ory/sdk/clients/client/go/docs/RecoveryFlow.md

 ### NewRecoveryFlow

-`func NewRecoveryFlow(expiresAt time.Time, id string, issuedAt time.Time, requestUrl string, state RecoveryFlowState, type_ string, ui UiContainer, ) *RecoveryFlow`
+`func NewRecoveryFlow(expiresAt time.Time, id string, issuedAt time.Time, requestUrl string, state interface{}, type_ string, ui UiContainer, ) *RecoveryFlow`

 NewRecoveryFlow instantiates a new RecoveryFlow object This constructor will assign default values to properties that have it defined,